jidongxiao/CSCI1200-DataStructures/hws/instagram_notifications/README.md

    - Putting almost everything in the main function.
 It's better to create separate functions for different tasks. (-2)
    - Function bodies containing more than one statement are placed in the .h file. (okay for templated classes) (-2)
    - Functions are not well documented or are poorly commented, in either the .h or the .cpp file. (-1)
-   - Improper uses or omissions of const and reference. (-1)
    - At least one function is excessively long (i.e., more than 200 lines).
    - Overly cramped, excessive whitespace, or poor indentation. (-1)
    - Poor file organization: Puts more than one class in a file (okay for very small helper classes). (-1)